 The second output generated by the OCML interpreter is the source code of the Configuration File Generator (CFG) application.
-CFG is a graphical interface for describing the configuration of the application domain of the OCML model.
-The CFG application provides an easy to use features as listed below;
+The CFG is used to generate the XML formatted configuration file of a specific application which uses the tools modeled with OCML.
+CFG allows users to select the possible options conforming to the defined rules in the OCML model rule paradigm.
+CFG contains two dynamically created parts; (1) options hierarchy data structure and (2) rule validation functions.
+The CFG application provides an easy to use feature as listed below: